conjurdemos/Accelerator-AI-agent-demos/README.md

 > Permissions
 >> Error: Unable to connect to extension server.
 Please try disabling and re-enabling the extension.
 <br>
-Just wait a few more seconds and it should change to show the run_sql_query tool is enabled.
+Just wait a few more seconds and it should change to show the run_sql_query tool is enabled.<br>
 <br>
 The extension runs its own MCP Psql server connected via stdio.
 So it will work even if the HTTP MCP server is not running.
 You can start a new conversation (File -> New Conversation) and use natural language to query the database.
 The model is strikingly good at learning the DB schema and generating complex SQL queries including multi-table joins.